morcs/beautiful-jekyll/_posts/2019-05-01-should-you-hire-contractors.md

 Obviously there's an additional benefit of hiring direct/via recommendation - you may be able to save on recruiting fees.

-In summary, when hiring contractors, or deciding how to hire for your team in the long-term, consider the additional benefit of focussing your initial efforts on just one or two really good freelancers, it might turn out to be a more efficient way of finding that team!
+In summary, when hiring contractors, or deciding how to build your team over the long-term, consider the additional benefit of focussing your initial efforts on just one or two really good freelancers, it might actually turn out to be a more efficient way of building that team!

 (Image by [Arek Socha](https://pixabay.com/users/qimono-1962238/?utm_source=link-attribution&utm_medium=referral&_campaign=image&_content=1767562) from [Pixabay](https://pixabay.com/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=1767562))